eiproject/Store-Stock-Application-Using-C-Sharp/README.md

 ## Conclusion

-Here are my training example on C#.
+Here are my training example on C#, need 6 hours to complete this program.
 Feel free to look into, use, or edit.
 If you have suggestion or some bug report to improve this application, I am really excited and on `all ears`.

 ## Thanks ~